© Stuart Warner Phelps

 The harsh reality was I couldn’t afford much more than the amount I was already paying, which was £160-00 a week, of course on top of that there were all the services, gas, electricity, water and the council tax, this went up and down dependant on the number of people living in the house, at the moment there were four of us.

-I did a quick calculation, including all the services £188-00 a week was what I was spending at the moment, and that was without any of the luxuries, like food – clothes - soap.
+I did a quick calculation, including all the services I was spending £188-00 a week and that was without luxuries, like food – clothes - soap.